-In 1977 when Cathy and I attended the Bill Gothard seminar in Dallas and were transformed by the power of the Holy Spirit by receiving Jesus Christ as our personal Savior, everything in our lives changed.
-The change in our hearts and minds was instantaneous, but the visible changes in our actions were progressive.
-The quality of our relationship with each other skyrocketed, because we more clearly understood our marriage was literally made in heaven, and God had made us one flesh.
-That foundation enhanced our commitment to raise our 3 children in the nurture and admonition of the Lord.
+In 1977 when Cathy and I attended the Bill Gothard seminar in Dallas and were transformed by the power of the Holy Spirit everything in our lives changed.
+The change in our hearts was instantaneous, but the visible changes in our lives were progressive.
+The quality of our relationship with each other skyrocketed, because we more clearly understood our marriage was made in heaven, and God had made us into one flesh.
+The commitment to raise our children in the nurture and admonition of the Lord escalated.

-In my professional life as a surgeon I understood more clearly it was God who had given me the skills to become a surgeon, and now He placed in my heart the desire to use those skills to minister the life of Christ through my professional life.
-My brother Berry Lee (Bubba) had 10 years of experience of ministry through his medical practice, and he began pouring his life and those experiences into me.
-The early years of witness were awkward in many respects, because apart from Bubba, I had never worked with any physician who had such a passion to minister.
-It was not the fact that there were none; I just had never been associated with one.
-The sad reality was the spiritual drought I had experienced in my 15 years of post-graduate medical training and then 7 years of private practice.
+In my professional life I understood it was God who had given me the skills to become a surgeon, and now He gave me the desire to use those skills to minister the life of Christ.
+My brother Berry Lee (Bubba) had ten years of ministry experience through his medical practice, and he began pouring those experiences into me.
+The early years of witness were awkward, because I had never worked with any physician who had such a passion to serve Christ.
+I knew there were others, but I had never been associated with one.
+The sad reality was the spiritual drought in which I lived for the fifteen years of post-graduate medical training and seven years of private practice.

-A specific vision God gave me very early was the idea of a medical clinic as a designated ministry arm of the local church.
-Since Jesus Christ is The Great Physician, it seemed a logical step for a church to offer the healing of Jesus Christ in the form of a clinic dedicated to excellent medical science.
-In addition to Bubba and me, there were 2 other like-minded Christian doctors in our church in El Dorado, and we met with our pastor on 3 or 4 occasions over a 1 year period to discuss and pray about such a clinic.
-An undertaking of this magnitude needed the leadership of one physician, and none of the four of us at that time were willing to assume that leadership role.
+One vision God gave me early was the idea of a medical clinic as a ministry arm of the local church.
+Since Jesus Christ is The Great Physician it seemed logical for a church to offer His healing in the form of a clinic offering excellent medical care.
+In addition to Bubba and me there were three other like-minded Christian doctors in our church in El Dorado, and we met with our pastor on three or four occasions to discuss and pray about such a clinic.
+An undertaking of this magnitude needed the leadership of one physician, and none of us at the time were willing to assume that role.

-Approximately 7 years after these initial meetings with our pastor, Brother Tommy Kimball I placed a telephone call to Brother Charlie Martin, a pastor friend in Largo, Florida.
-I was inquiring if he would be interested in making a mission trip to South Africa with a mutual pastor friend, Brother Bill Stafford, who had an international ministry there to pastors.
+Approximately seven years after these meetings I placed a telephone call on a Monday morning to Brother Charlie Martin a pastor friend in Largo, Florida.
+I was curious if he had any interest in making a mission trip to South Africa with a mutual pastor friend, Brother Bill Stafford.
+Brother Bill headed an international ministry there to pastors and their wives, and they met annually near Johannesburg.
 Brother Charlie said he had a conflict with the dates of that particular trip, but then said, “Brother John, I have something to ask you.
 We have been planning for over a year to open a medical clinic as a ministry of our church.
-We had a physician designated to be our director, but just last night he said that he had to withdraw for personal reasons.
-We didn’t know where to turn, but prayed that God would show us the man, and now you call.
+We had a physician designated to be our director, but just last night he said he had to withdraw for personal reasons.
+We didn’t know where to turn, but prayed God would show us the man.
 Would you be interested in becoming our first Medical Director?”
-I was stunned at his offer, but began to wonder if perhaps God was opening a door.
-I got more details from him and told him I would call him back within a week to discuss it further.
+I was stunned at his offer but began to wonder if perhaps God was opening a door.
+I got more details from him, and told him I would call back within a week to discuss it further.

-For Cathy and me to leave El Dorado, we would be leaving family, life-long friends, a church we loved and where we both had leadership responsibilities, a town in which we had invested 28 years of our lives, and a very successful surgical practice.
-In going to Largo, Florida we would be going to a city we had only visited once, a church where the only person we knew was the pastor, an area where the closest family was Cathy’s sister Nancy who lived in Kissimmee, a 2 hours drive away, and we would be living on a significantly reduced income.
-On the surface, it seemed such a move made no sense, except the distinct impression God had opened this door for us and He was testing our level of obedience.
-After Cathy and I spent many hours discussing and praying together and separately about the matter, we agreed to allow Brother Charlie to schedule a visit for us.
+For Cathy and me to move to Florida would mean leaving family, life-long friends, a great church, a town in which we had invested twenty-eight years of our lives, and a very successful surgical practice.
+Largo, Florida was much larger than El Dorado, and we had only been there once.
+The church also was much larger, and the only person we knew there was the pastor.
+Although Cathy grew up in Florida her closest relative to Largo was her sister Nancy who lived in Kissimmee a two hours drive away.
+In accepting the director’s position my income would be significantly less.
+On the surface it seemed such a move made no sense.
+However, I had the distinct impression God had just opened this door, and He was testing our level of obedience.
+After Cathy and I spent many hours discussing and praying together and separately, we agreed to allow Brother Charlie to schedule a visit for us to Largo.

-The First Baptist Church of Indian Rocks in Largo, Florida is a conservative Southern Baptist church and Brother Charlie Martin had been pastor for over 15 years.
-The church was large enough to need 12 pastoral staff members, and I would become #13 if I accepted the position.
-Everyone on the staff and all the church members we encountered were very supportive of this new medical ministry, and it was well-planned with all the necessary legal and medical pieces in place.
-The clinic was located in one area of the large Christian school, and as Medical Director I would also serve the school in a variety of ways.
-There were two major obstacles to our move apart from separation from family; the ongoing care of my elderly, invalid mother and a Florida medical license.
+The First Baptist Church of Indian Rocks in Largo, Florida is a conservative Southern Baptist church, and Brother Charlie had been their pastor for over fifteen years.
+The church was so large they had twelve pastoral staff members, and I would become the thirteenth if I accepted the position.
+Everyone on the staff and all the church members we met were very supportive of the medical ministry, and it was well-planned with all the necessary legal and medical pieces in place.
+The clinic was located in one area of their large, adjacent Christian school, and as Medical Director I would also serve the school in a variety of ways.
+There were two major obstacles to our move apart from our separation from family; the ongoing care of my elderly, invalid mother and a Florida medical license.

-On returning to El Dorado to continue seeking God’s will, we were introduced to a Godly care-giver named Minnie Springer, who had only recently become available to care for Mom full-time.
-Mom really liked Minnie and seemed to immediately bond with her and with her sweet spirit.
-Additionally a member of the Medical Clinic board at FBC Indian Rocks said his investigation concerning licensure revealed since I was board certified in general surgery, I would not be required to take the Florida board examination and could be issued a licence based on reciprocity.
-Now the two major hurdles seemed to be solved.
+On returning to El Dorado and continuing to seek God’s will, Cathy met a Godly care-giver named Minnie Springer, who had only recently become available as a full time care-giver.
+Mom really liked Minnie and seemed to immediately bond with her.
+Additionally a member of the Medical Clinic board at FBC Indian Rocks gave us very encouraging news.
+His investigation revealed since I was board certified in general surgery I would not be required to take the Florida board examination and could be issued a license based on reciprocity.
+The two major hurdles now seemed to be resolved.

-Without going into the agony of the hours of prayers, discussions, tears and anxieties of such a move, we finally decided to accept the offer.
+Following many hours of agonizing prayers, discussions with family, and the tears and anxieties of making such a move, we decided to accept the offer.
 I would close my medical practice in El Dorado on August 31, and we would begin the move to Largo, Florida by October 1, 1999.
-It was both an exciting and scary time, but we were going with the belief this was the will of God for us.
-It has been our experience and one shared by most, that it is much easier to discern the will of God than it is to obey it.
-Cathy and I were in for some rough waters ahead. —–to be continued.
+It was both an exciting and scary time, but we were moving with the confidence this was the will of God for us.
+It has been our experience and one shared by many thoughtful believers, it is much easier to discern the will of God than to obey it.
+Cathy and I were in for some rough waters ahead.